Using dbt for Incremental Development on Lakehouse

 - model.cz_dbt_project.my_second_dbt_model

-Create Incremental Processing Task Based on Table Stream
+Create an Incremental Processing Task Based on Table Stream

 Scenario Description

-First, define the externally written table as a Source Table and create a Table Stream object for the Source Table to obtain incremental change data;
+First, define the externally written table as a Source Table and create a Table Stream object on it to capture incremental change data.

-Second, create an incremental model using Table Stream in DBT ("materialized='incremental' );
+Second, create an incremental model in dbt that uses the Table Stream (materialized='incremental').

-Finally, run the model multiple times to observe the incremental processing effect.
+Finally, run the model multiple times to observe the incremental processing behavior.

 Create a raw table and continuously import data through a data integration tool: